m-istigfarid/themery.nvim/README.md

 1. Fork this repo (or use "Use this template")
 2. Rename occurrences of `themery` to your theme name (e.g. `moonlightedge`)
 3. Rename directory `lua/themery/` → `lua/moonlightedge/`
-4. Edit `lua/moonlightedge/colors.lua` palette values only first
+4. Edit `lua/moonlightedge/colors.lua` palette values
 5. Load locally with a path plugin spec in your Neovim config
 6. Tweak highlight logic if desired (Treesitter, plugins, etc.)
 7. Add screenshots & publish to GitHub (name your repo moonlightedge.nvim) + a tag